-THE CENTER FOR DISABILITY SERVICES: PROJECT KEY
+THE CENTER FOR DISABILITY SERVICES

 In conjunction with Faulkner's community principles and overall mission, the Center for Disability Services: Project Key acknowledges disability as an integral part of the campus experience.
 We are committed to providing equal access and opportunity to all campus programs and services for individuals with disabilities.
 In order to establish equal access, documentation of disability by qualified professionals is necessary.
-The Center works with faculty and other members of the University community to provide individualized academic accommodations and support services while promoting student responsibility.
-It is the student's responsibility to contact the Center for needed academic accommodations and support services, provide appropriate documentation of the disability, and to meet with the Director.
+If you are interested in obtaining accommodations, please contact the Director of the Center for Disability Services (334-386-7185) at your earliest convenience.